slinky-snek/portfolio/README.md

 This is the repository for my portfolio site.
-Credit to Michael Rose for the wonderful template.
+Credit to Michael Rose (mmistakes) for the wonderful template.